 Financial manipulation leaves a trail, like tracks in sand or snow.
 The manipulation could be time-related or location-related.
-An example of time-related manipulations is expenses capitalization, which would decrease the expenses of the current period and distribute the cost over the several upcoming periods.
+An example of time-related manipulations is expenses capitalization, which would decrease the expenses of the current period and distribute the cost over several upcoming periods.
 Location-related manipulations could be made through misallocation of losses i.e. by deducting them from other comprehensive income or even by deducting them directly from equity rather than net income.

 Pay Attention to Revenue